bsc-s2/pykit/fsutil/README.md

     `timeutil.ns()`, it is not atomic if the temporary files of same path created at the same nanosecond.
     The renaming will be an atomic operation (this is a POSIX requirement).

+-   `fsync`:
+    specify if need to synchronize data to storage device.

 **return**:
 Nothing